lammps/lammps/doc/src/thermo_modify.rst

 for a column or field of thermodynamic output.
-The setting for *ID string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when then it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific thermo keyword.
+The setting for *ID string* replaces the default text with the provided string.  *ID* can be a positive integer when it represents the column number counting from the left, a negative integer when it represents the column number from the right (i.e. -1 is the last column/keyword), or a thermo keyword (or compute, fix, property, or variable reference) and then it replaces the string for that specific thermo keyword.

 The *colname* keyword can be used multiple times.
-If multiple *colname* settings refer to the same keyword, the last setting has precedence. the default setting is used.
-A setting of *default* clears all previous settings, reverting all values to their default format.
+If multiple *colname* settings refer to the same keyword, the last setting has precedence.
+A setting of *default* clears all previous settings, reverting all values to their default values.

 The *format* keyword can be used to change the default numeric format of any of quantities the :doc:`thermo_style <thermo_style>` command